P-Christian/P-Christian/README.md

 I'm a graduating student taking Information & Technology majoring in System Development.

 - 🌟 I’m interested in Web Development, Application Development, Flutter, and React
 - ⭐ I want to pursue a career in Application Development.
-I'm open to oppurtunities in either web or mobile platform.
+I'm open to opportunities in either web or mobile platform.
 - 🎯 Hobbies: Taking nature walks, Reading, Learning and Watching Anime.

 # Languages & Dev Tools